footballhead/vampyr-utils/README.md

   * Split the CLI from the back-end libraries
   * GUI?
   * More error checking
+  * Saving to something other than PNG

 Side Note: Version Differences
 ------------------------------

-There are two versions of Vampyr: 1.1 and 2.0.
+There are two versions of _Vampyr_: 1.1 and 2.0.
 In 1.1 there is a bug which prevents the player from finishing a story-line critical quest, thereby preventing the completion of the game.
 Version 2.0 fixed that bug -- along with several others listed in the README -- and changed some of the graphics.